Gabinou/tnecs/DESIGN.md

 ## Intro
 - I use the ```tcc``` compiler sometimes, so compiler-specific instructions are out of the question.
 - Everything inside the world is a dynamic array that grows exponentially as required.
-- The indices of registered components or systems, created entities, always start at 1 and increase monotonically.
+- The indices of everything (entities, components, systems, phases, pipelines) always start at 1 and increase monotonically.
 - Index 0 is always reserved for NULL.
 - Use X macros to have the indices at compile time.